This page is presently being constructed.

 Quiet non-reverberant ceilings give a feeling of openness.
 It is natural to listen horizontally.

-Speakers are put into ceilings because it is simple, often without thought of there being other ways.
+Speakers are put into ceilings because it is simple, often without thought of there being other options.

 - Sound from above imposes.